CNERG / Members of CNERG Community

 In addition to the research pursued by his Computational Nuclear Engineering Research Group (CNERG), Paul has served in a number of advisory and consultant roles.
 From 2001-2003, he was a member of the U.S. Department of Energy’s Generation IV Technology Roadmap Committee.
 In 2010, he was engaged as a consultant to the CEA Saclay, ERC Petten, the Karlsruhe Institute of Technology, and the Blue Ribbon Commission on America’s Nuclear Energy Future.

-Paul was the founding President of the North American Young Generation in Nuclear [NA-YGN], an organization created to provide unique opportunities to young professionals in all fields of nuclear science & technology.
-Paul has been active in the American Nuclear Society for over 20 years, and currently serves on its Board of Directors.
-Paul also represented the ANS and NA-YGN at the international climate change negotiations in Buenos Aires, Argentina (1998), and Bonn, Germany (1999).
-He is a member of the American and Canadian Nuclear Societies, the American Society for Engineering Education and the NA-YGN.
+Paul has been active in the American Nuclear Society for over 30 years and was the founding president of the North American Young Generation in Nuclear [NA-YGN].
+He represented the ANS and NA-YGN at the international climate change negotiations in Buenos Aires, Argentina (1998), and Bonn, Germany (1999).
+He is also a member of the Canadian Nuclear Society and the American Society for Engineering Education.

 Paul is married and has two daughters.
-They enjoy biking around Madison’s paths and spending time outside.
+They enjoy biking around Madison’s paths, floating on its lakes, eating at its restaurants, and enjoying its theaters.

 icon for email icon for twitter icon for github icon for zotero